Pay & the JobKeeper scheme

 The JobKeeper scheme helps qualifying employers pay their eligible employees by subsidising their wages.
 Under the JobKeeper scheme, qualifying employers significantly affected by coronavirus can access an Australian Government subsidy so that they can keep paying their employees.

-Employers who qualify for the scheme can claim a reimbursement of $1500 per fortnight for each eligible employee who was employed on 1 March 2020.
+Employers who qualify for the scheme can claim a reimbursement of $1500 per fortnight for each eligible employee who was employed by their employer on 1 March or 1 July 2020.

 This reimbursement is referred to on this page as a ‘JobKeeper payment’.